 Is Winston like a VPN?

 A bit.
-But Winston is more than that, because it actively also blocks what it deems are bad actors, sites that shouldn't be connecting to you.
+But Winston is more than that, as it actively also blocks what the system deems are bad actors, sites that shouldn't be connecting to you.
 Ever.
-But because you look like you're pinging across the globe, you're also getting signed out of sites.
+However, because Winston makes it appear that you're pinging from multiple different locations, you often get automatically signed out of web sites.
 A lot.
-That happened to me almost hourly, particularly on social media sites.
-While, I am aware of what that tells you about my social media use, it also means if you're someone who parks on Twitter or Facebook, you're going to need to re-connect.
+That happened to me almost hourly, particularly on social media networks.
+While I am aware of what that tells you about my social media use, it also means if you're someone who parks on Twitter or Facebook throughout the day, you're going to need to re-connect.

-A lot of what you're blocking isn't actually clear to regular users.
-You get a live view, but coded lines that don't say, for example, which site is being blocked.
-In some cases, URLs are clear, not always in others.
+A lot of what Winston helps to block isn't actually clear to regular users.
+You get a live view through Winston, but the data you see doesn't say, for example, which site is being blocked.
+Yes, in some cases, URLs are clear, but not all.
 But Stokes said he was able to tell, through the live view, that some traffic at his home was actually going to Russia.
 Which device?
 He didn't know.
-But by turning off one device and then another, he located what was the infected machine.
+But by turning off one device and then another, he located the affected machine.